sunil3590/spiderz/README.md

 # Spiderz
 #### * Distributed crawling of Wikipedia using Apache Storm
-#### * Store inverted index and link count(count-min sketch) in Redis
+#### * Store inverted index of keywords and link counts in Redis
 #### * Handle search queries from web clients using Node.js
-(shhh, I know this is trivial)

 More details to come soon!

 ### TODO
 1. Use first paragraph to index and search better
-2. Make request for mutiple topics at a time
+2. Make request for multiple topics at a time
-3. Improve hashing function used by count min sketch
-4. Test in distributed mode
+3. Test in distributed mode